-Dissertation to obtain a PhD degree Written by: Victoria Petsch
+Dissertation to obtain a PhD degree

-Prepared by the University of Sopron Alexandre Lamfalussy Faculty of Economy Doctoral School supervisor signature

-Supervisors: Dr. Tamás Kovács PhD

-The supervisor has recommended the evaluation of the dissertation be accepted: yes / no

-Date of comprehensive exam: 20 year month day Comprehensive exam result %

-The evaluation has been recommended for approval by the reviewers (yes/no) 1. judge: Dr. yes/no

-(signature)

-2. judge: Dr. yes/no

-(signature)

-Result of the public dissertation defence: % Sopron, 20 year month day

-Chairperson of the Judging Committee

-Qualification of the PhD degree:

-UDHC Chairperson
+Eliminating the Conflict of Interest within the Insurance Distribution by introducing a customer-centric Remuneration Approach

+Written by: Victoria Petsch Prepared by the University of Sopron Alexandre Lamfalussy Faculty of Economy Doctoral School within the framework of the International cross-boarder PhD Programm in International Econnomic Relations & Management at the University of Applied Sciences Burgenland and the University Sopron Supervisors: Dr. Tamás Kovács PhD The supervisor has recommended the evaluation of the dissertation be accepted: yes / no supervisor signature Date of comprehensive exam: 20 year month day Comprehensive exam result % The evaluation has been recommended for approval by the reviewers (yes/no) 1. judge: Dr. yes/no (signature) 2. judge: Dr. ves/no (signature) Result of the public dissertation defence: % Sopron, 20 year month day Chairperson of the Judging Committee Qualification of the PhD degree: UDHC Chairperson